 Most showers have a place to sit for better stability over rough tracks, and there are also bars to help.

-The shower head is on a hose to facilitate cleaning.
+The shower head is connected to a hose for easy cleaning.
 Many passengers choose to shower in “shower shoes” or flip-flops.

 17) What Amtrak Offers for Your Shower